 Maintenance pruning can be done throughout the growth season.

 As mentioned previously, maintenance pruning is required to maintain a trees' shape.
 To do so, simply prune branches/shoots that have outgrown the intended canopy-size/shape using twig shears or a normal cutter (see photos 1 and 2, below).
+Using the right Bonsai tools will help significantly.
 Do not be afraid to prune your Bonsai; it is important, especially in the outer and top areas, to prune regularly in order to force the tree to distribute growth more evenly and develop a dense foliage.

 As opposed to deciduous trees, pine trees and conifers should be pinched by hand.
 Using scissors to prune conifers would lead to dead brown foliage at the cuttings (see photo 1, below).
 To prevent this from happening hold the tip of the shoot between your thumb and pointing finger and carefully pull it away; the shoot will snap at its weakest point and no brown ends will appear (see photo 2, below).

 Another method of Bonsai pruning is defoliation, which involves removing leaves of deciduous trees during the summer to force the tree to grow new leaves.
 This technique ultimately leads to a reduction in leaf size and an increase in ramification.
 For more information check the defoliation page.

 To give a tree its basic shape often involves pruning large branches.
 Deciding on which branches should stay and which ones should be removed can be difficult, not only because it is an irreversible action but also because it is part of deciding how the tree will look like.
 Before learning more about the techniques used for pruning Bonsai, you might want to take a look at the Bonsai progressions part of this website, where you will find examples of experienced Bonsai growers style-pruning nursery stock.